 Beach Tote

-You’ll definitely need a tote when off to the beach.
-When necessary, I can always use my daypack but prefer to have a large beach tote with lots of pockets to store my towel, phone and/or camera, sunglasses, snacks, and sunscreen.
+You’ll definitely need a tote when going to the beach.
+When necessary, I can always use my daypack, but prefer to have a large beach tote with lots of pockets to store my towel, phone, and/or camera, sunglasses, snacks, and sunscreen.

 Jewelry

-I also bring a large-faced inexpensive watch daily, so I don’t have to dig out my cell phone (or put on my reading glasses) every time I wanted to check the time.
+I also bring a large-faced, inexpensive watch daily, so I don’t have to dig out my cell phone (or put on my reading glasses) every time I want to check the time.

 Quick-Dry Towel